iampatgrady/dad-rock/songs/i dont wanna.md

 When I have to tinkle I just do it through the fence

 #### c:
-I got to go!
+I got to go! ... go!

 #### v:
 I don't wanna I don't wanna I don't want to go
 I don't wanna but I gotta really got to go

-Waving to my neighbors and waving to my friends
+said goodbye to neighbors and said goodbye to friends
 Went inside to potty 'cause i love my parents

 #### c: